nyvyn/autonomais/README.md

 const nodes: GraphNode[] = [
    {
       name: "hello-world",
-      instructions: "Repeat back what the user said, or Hello World if none."
+      instructions: "Repeat back what the user said, or Hello World if none.",
       tools: [tools]
    }
 ];